Lenders generally not keen to provide Overage Clause mortgages

 by Aaron Strutt

-Aaron Strutt, product director at Trinity Financial, says: "If a bank or building society is going to provide a mortgage, the person at the lender assessing the application will want to see 'sight of the wording' needed.
+Aaron Strutt, product director at Trinity Financial, says: "If a bank or building society is going to provide a mortgage, the underwriter at the lender assessing the application will want to see 'sight of the wording' needed.
 This is often in the property's title deeds.

-"One of our clients recently had an offer accepted on a property and he only mentioned that there was an Overage Clause after we submitted his application.
+"One of our clients recently had an offer accepted on a property, and he only mentioned that there was an Overage Clause after we submitted his application.
 We had to resubmit and apply to another lender with more lenient policies.

 Smaller lenders also offer Overage Clause mortgages